Revised November 17, 2018

 I only had to take a look at the foot of Litorosuchus

-to know that the Li team had missed a golden opportunity to discuss macrocnemid affinities.
-The long pointed skull with the long premaxillary ascending process together with the long neck and short limbs all link Litorosuchus to macrocnemids.
-A sternum is present, which is typically absent in archosauriforms other than birds.
-The length and depth of the tail are so far unique within this clade, as are the presence or preservation of the dermal armor.
-The antorbital fenestra has its genesis in the macrocnemids with a larger appearance in fenestrasaurs like Cosesaurus (Fig. 6) and its descendants.
-Litorosuchus is not directly related to Cosesaurus, but both are derived from a sister to the BES SC specimen (Fig. 5) which has a small precursor antorbital fenestra.
+to know that the Li team had missed a golden opportunity to discuss protorosaur affinities.
+The long pointed skull with the long premaxillary ascending process together with the long neck and short limbs all link Litorosuchus to Jaxtasuchus, not Vancleavea.
+The length and depth of the tail occur within this clade, along with the presence of dermal armor.
+The antorbital fenestra was present in Jaxtasuchus and Pamelaria.

 Diandongosuchus is discussed within the Li et al. text